GotthardtZ/lpaq2g-ibach/README.md

 - MatchModel: the matchmodel has a fast track (as in mcm), but we control entering fast-track mode based on two conditions: (1) the match length should exceed a threshold and (2) the probability that the match continues (with the predicted byte) should exceed another threshold.
 This improves not only the compression ratio but compression speed as well.
 - I/O: buffered read and write (tiny speedup)

-As with other context mixing compressors it processes the input file bit by bit, predicts each bit, then encodes (decodes) the actual bit using the predicted probability with an arithmetic compressor.
+As with other context mixing compressors it processes the input file bit by bit, predicts each bit, then encodes (decodes) the actual bit using the predicted probability with an arithmetic encoder.

 lpaq2g-ibach has:
 - Five models.
 They are: